KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `slivers` -  A sliver is a portion of a scrollable area that you can define to behave in a special way.
 You can use slivers to achieve custom scrolling effects, such as elastic scrolling.
   - explaned https://www.youtube.com/watch?v=Mz3kHQxBjGg&ab_channel=GoogleforDevelopers
 - `CustomScrollView` -  when you need to create custom scroll effects or complex scrollable layouts using multiple slivers, and you want more control over the scroll behavior and UI appearance.
+- SliverList
+- GridView.builder
+- SingleChildScrollableView - connects wisget to one scrollable view (disables all nested scrolling)
 - `AppBar`
 - `SliverAppBar`
 - `SliverToBoxAdapter` - to place a non sliver widget in sliver